-What supplies do I need to get started?
+What rock painting supplies do I need to get started?

-Simply a paintbrush and paint.
+Simply a paint brush and paint.
 Okay, I know you want more of an answer than that!
-Rock Painting is becoming so popular now that, more and more products are being made to meet this demand!
+Painting rocks has become so popular now that, more and more products are being made to meet this demand!
 Here are a few items that are great for rock painting and all products can be found in our Favorite Art Supplies page.